jorgenhost/ucph-nielsine-touying/README.md

 ```
 typst init @preview/ucph-nielsine-touying
 ```
 This will create a directory with the template name on your current path.
-Note that you may need to install the [*Fira Sans*](https://fonts.google.com/specimen/Fira+Sans) and and [*Fira Math*](https://github.com/firamath/firamath) fonts used in this theme.
+Note that you may need to install the [*Fira Sans*](https://fonts.google.com/specimen/Fira+Sans) and [*Fira Math*](https://github.com/firamath/firamath) fonts used in this theme.

 ## Development
 Clone the following repository: